 Moving into the future, one can easily forecast that online journalism is a field with immense potential because the number of people who have access to the internet- Mobiles, Laptops, iPads etc – is increasing by the minute and as the notion goes, the more the consumers – so, to say- the more would be the number of choices that the producers would dole out.

 It is a field with immense competition with ever-increasing power being given to the people who would want someone to listen.

 There might be a need, later, to fish out the experts from the amateurs.
 Online journalism is a field that has evolved to a great extent and that too, in just ten years of seeing light in the nation.

 Online journalism has, finally, come of age.

 Youth Ki Awaaz also is a platform for online journalism, giving voice to thoughts.
-After all, thoughts precede action and there is no limit to what collective action can achieve!FLAG THIS POST
+After all, thoughts precede action and there is no limit to what collective action can achieve!REPORT THIS POST